BelT26/RDFC/README.md

 #### Add Results
 The manager has the ability to manually enter the latest match score.
-The winning team gets 3 points, the losing team 0 points and in the case of a draw each team receives 1 point.
+The members of the winning team gets 3 points, the losing team 0 points and in the case of a draw all players receive 1 point.
-The MatchPlayers are allocated either a win, loss or a draw according to the results input by the manager The league table then recalculates and updates the player scores and resorts the players.
-The scores areautomatically populated in the latest results table
+The MatchPlayers are allocated either a win, loss or a draw according to the results input by the manager.
+The league table view then recalculates and updates the player scores and sorts the players.
+The new scores areautomatically populated in the latest results table

+If the results have already been added then the manager has the option to delete the result if they have made a mistake.
+The statistics of the players in the match are automatically updated to reflect that the result has been annulled.

+#### View Players
+This feature was added after being requested by the manager during the project review.
+He wanted to be able to see which players had registered for a match prior to allocating teams and displaying them im the member zone.

+### Member Admin
+The member admin page offers the manager the possibility to view, approve or rejects any pending club membership applications.
+Once an applicant has been approved or rejected an email is auto generated to advise them of the club decision.

+The member page also contains a list of all approved members with their email addresses so that the club manager is able to contact them if necessary.
+The manager has the possibility of deleting members if they leave the club or are barred for misbehaving!

 ## Bugs and Challenges
 Linking to specific sections of a page[linking](https://engineertodeveloper.com/a-better-way-to-route-back-to-a-section-ids-in-django/)